 56 CPT standards, p.
-46. " External stimulation and support are necessary to ensure that staff of such institutions do not become too isolated, a point emphasized by many members of staff at the Bakirköy and Samsun Hospitals.
+46. "External stimulation and support are necessary to ensure that staff of such institutions do not become too isolated, a point emphasized by many members of staff at the Bakirköy and Samsun Hospitals.
 In this connection, it would be highly desirable to offer educational, research and secondment opportunities to staff.
 Similarly, the presence of independent persons and bodies (e.g. students and researchers) in psychiatric institutions should be encouraged."
 CPT's visit to Turkey in 1997, p.
 226.

-During the visit, several nurses/medical technicians drew attention to the fact that they were interested in additional training.
-Also, members of the nursing staff complained to monitors that despite the ward they have been engaged in, which implies complex work with patients, they were not entitled to early retirement plan and that the government was not taking steps to address their housing issues.
+despite the ward they have been engaged in, which implies complex work with patients, they were not entitled to early retirement plan and that the government was not taking steps to address their housing issues.
 Unfortunately, the situation remained until the end of the project implementation.